Vitamin B2 - What Does Vitamin B2 (Riboflavin) do for Kids?

 • Anemia

-How Much Riboflavin Do Your Kids Need per Day?
+How Much Riboflavin do Your Kids Need per day?

 Age Daily Recommended Amount in milligrams (mg) for males Daily Recommended Amount in milligrams (mg) for females

-0-6 months* 0.3 mg
+0-6 months*

 0.3 mg